 - Which Should You Choose — Google Voice or RingCentral?

-In this section, we’ll compare different features of both VoIP providers and declare a winner at the end of each subsection.
+In this section, we’ll compare the different features of Google Voice vs. RingCentral and declare a winner at the end of each subsection.

 Google Voice integrates seamlessly with additional Google Workspace tools (Google Docs, Google Meet, Google Sheets, etc.) to create a complete UCaaS solution.
 Note that Google Voice users must have a Google Workspace plan to access Google Voice as a part of a unified communications tool.